BestTimesToVisit.com Logo

 attraction

 Explore the ruins of this iconic palace complex, once home to Madagascar's royalty.
-Wander through the evocative stone structures, imagining the lives of queens and kings.
-Best visited in the dry season for optimal views and easier exploration.
+Wander through the evocative stone structures, imagining the lives of queens and kings, and soak in the panoramic city views.
+Best visited in the dry season for optimal exploration.

 Best time: April-October